ozagordi/CV/resume.md

 -   member of the Computational Biology group headed by Niko Beerenwinkel

--   main developer of the software suite [ShoRAH](http://ozagordi.github.io/shorah/), one of the most popular and considered **state of the art by scholars in the field**
+-   developed the software suite [ShoRAH](http://ozagordi.github.io/shorah/), one of the most popular tools for the analysis of genetically heterogeneous samples and considered **state of the art by scholars in the field**

--   interdisciplinary projects, **strong and close interaction with physicians and biologists which lead to publication in biology journals**
+-   participated in several interdisciplinary projects, building a **strong and close interaction with physicians and biologists which lead to publication in biology journals**

--   representative of the post-docs in a hiring committee
+-   represented the post-docs in a hiring committee

--   teaching assistance in several undergraduate courses and mentor of several Bachelor/Master/Diploma theses.
+-   assisted teaching in several undergraduate courses, I also helped designing some

+-   supervised several Bachelor/Master/Diploma theses.

 Education
 ---------